branky/cascading.hive/README.md

  This is the Cascading.Hive module.

- It provides support for reading/writing data in Hive native file format: RCFile, ORC etc.
+ It provides Cascading Tap/Scheme for HCatalog and Scheme for Hive native file formats(RCFile and ORC).